ascalco/aswebsite/content/research-bites/research-bites-pricing-plans.md

 </center>

 Again, the z-test can be used to assess the statistical difference between the proportions calling R and typing ```binom.test(x=c(17,3), p=0.5, conf.level = 0.95)```.
 The returned *p*-value is ```0.003```, below the threshold of 0.05.
-Therefore, **the  3-option plan, which used the middle option as a decoy,  increases users' willingness to be involved to the community**.
+Therefore, **the  3-option plan, which used the middle option as a decoy,  increases users' intention to be involved to the community**.
 I  also estimated the 95% confidence intervals and I added them to the bar  plot so that the effects can be visually inspected and more easily  interpreted.
 The shift in preferences for the 3-option plan is rather visible.

 Bar plot showing users' preference for the plans split by conditions (£3/month to receive the newsletter vs. £5/month to access the online community).